 When I asked my son what he does when he sees a news item he isn’t sure is true, he said he checks for other sources online or asks people in person.
 Good first step, but there are more conversations we need to have to make sure he’s questioning the right things and that it becomes the norm rather than the exception to think critically about what he’s seeing in different ways.

-And now, with so many tweens and teens using ChatGPT, we need to keep reminding them about double checking information all the time.
+And now, with so many tweens and teens using ChatGPT and other AI tools, we need to keep reminding them about double checking information all the time.

 We need to remind our tweens and teens (and ourselves) not to believe everything we read.
 Media Smarts offers an Authentication 101 tip sheet on how to recognize false information online.